 x.
 Remuneration received by NR, not being a citizen of India, as employee of a foreign enterprise for services rendered by him during his stay in India, if:

 • Foreign enterprise is not engaged in any trade or business in India;

 • His stay in India does not exceed in aggregate a period of 90 days in such previous year; and

 • Such remuneration is not liable to be deducted from the income of employer chargeable under this Act.

-x.
-Salary received by a NR, not being a citizen of India, for services rendered in connection with his employment on a foreign ship if his total stay in India does not exceed 90 days in the previous year;

 xi.
-In case of sale of units of an Equity Oriented Fund or a Business Trust, being a long-term capital asset, first Rs.1,00,000/- of gains arise on such sale shall be exempted provided that STT has been paid on sale of such units;
+Salary received by a NR, not being a citizen of India, for services rendered in connection with his employment on a foreign ship if his total stay in India does not exceed 90 days in the previous FY;

 xii.
+In case of sale of units of an Equity Oriented Fund or a Business Trust, being a long-term capital asset, first Rs.1,00,000/- (Note 1) of gains arise on such sale shall be exempted provided that Securities Transaction Tax (STT) has been paid on sale of such units;

-In case of sale of equity shares, being a long-term capital asset, first Rs.1,00,000/- of gains arise on such sale shall be exempted provided that STT has been paid on sale.
+xiii.
+In case of sale of equity shares, being a long-term capital asset, first Rs.1,00,000/- (Note 1) of gains arise on such sale shall be exempted provided that STT has been paid on sale.
 Further, if the said shares are purchased after October 1, 2004 then STT is required to be paid on purchase also, subject to certain exceptions.